Scorpion in MK 11

 Mortal Kombat 1 is a “requel,” which stands for a reboot that’s actually a sequel.
 Even though its story technically takes place in the past, it’s still a past created by present-day Liu Kang.
 Does that sound complicated?
 Well, yeah, but most franchises get their lore to crash and burn long before they reach the 12th game in the series, so this is par for the course.

 Either way, the game still does what it does and gives us a pretty story to delve into, with many callbacks to the 3D era of Mortal Kombat.
-With constant updates to the roster and character balance, there’s more to come with this game in the years ahead.
+With constant updates to the roster and character balance, there’s more to come from this game in the years ahead.

 All Mortal Kombat games in chronological order